TaraT1/DevNotes/vault/js.ds&a.md

     hasDupes(nums) //true
     ```
   - O(LOG N) - logarithmic time

-    - as you loop, operations are halved
+  - algo is proportional to the logarithm of the input size; log10 1000 = 3 (log of 1000 to base 10)

     - can be efficient especially with large amts of inputs
-    - example: divide and conquer
+    - example: divide and conquer, binary search algo
   - for small # of inputs, linear complexities could maybe be better

     - optimize for readability rather than efficiency